Concordium/concordium-net-sdk/README.md

 ### Using the client API

-A small subset of the raw methods generated from the Concordium Node GRPC API protocol buffer definitions have corresponding ergonomic wrappers that transparently map input and output types to and from their native equivalents as they are marshalled across the underlying generated API they wrap.
+A small subset of the raw methods generated from the Concordium Node gRPC API protocol buffer definitions have corresponding ergonomic wrappers that transparently map input and output types to and from their native equivalents as they are marshalled across the underlying generated API they wrap.
 One example of such is [`GetNextAccountSequenceNumber`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.ConcordiumClient.html#Concordium_Sdk_Client_ConcordiumClient_GetNextAccountSequenceNumber_Concordium_Sdk_Types_AccountAddress_) which takes an [`AccountAddress`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Types.AccountAddress.html) and returns a [`AccountSequenceNumber`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Types.AccountSequenceNumber.html):

 ```csharp
 AccountAddress sender = AccountAddress.From("3jfAuU1c4kPE6GkpfYw4KcgvJngkgpFrD9SkDBgFW3aHmVB5r1");